tpchris1/tpchris1.github.io/portfolio/docs/modeling_user_willingness/modeling_user_willingness.md

 3. Furthermore, I handled most of the implementation of the Active Learning's query strategies

 ## Conclusion
-1. This Project brought me great impact over ML
+1. As my Bachelor's thesis, this Project brought me great impact over ML
 2. Its the very first big scale ML project
 3. I not only learned the programming of ML but also the proper way of conducting research on ML-related issues
 4. The project also increased my interests on the social computing